-1 As further discussed in this section, the City of Vero Beach has exercised the right to modify its ARP full requirements membership.
+1 As further discussed in this section, the City of Vero Beach has exercised the right to modify its ARP participation by implementation of a contract rate of delivery, which pursuant to contract terms has been calculated as 0 MW.
 While it remains a participant in the ARP, effective January 1, 2010, Vero Beach no longer is purchasing capacity and energy from the ARP and no longer has a representative on the Executive Committee.